Student Aid and Scholarships Policy

 Federal and State Student Aid Programs

-- Deferred Payment Plan - This payment plan is available through The Office of the Bursar.
-It allows for payment in three installments each semester.
+- Deferred Payment Plan: allows payment in three installments each semester

-- Tuition Management System (TMS) Lion-Pay Monthly Payment Plan - This payment plan allows for monthly payments over the course of the academic year.
+- Tuition Management System (TMS) Lion-Pay Monthly Pre-Payment Plan: allows monthly payments over the year